mrjokermr/livewire-multi-select/README.md

-# Livewire multi select
+# Livewire Multi Select

-**Simple Livewire 3 multi select box**

-Uses native inline css styling for compatability.
+A simple, yet powerful, multi-select component for Livewire 3.
+It uses native inline CSS for out-of-the-box compatibility but is fully customizable with your own CSS classes.

 ## Installation

-Install via composer:
+Install the package via composer:

 ```bash
 composer require mrjokermr/livewire-multi-select
 ```

-**Be sure to publish the configuration file so you can customize the CSS classes used to style this component.**
+Publish the configuration file to customize the component's appearance and behavior.
+This is a recommended step.

 ```bash
 php artisan vendor:publish --tag=multi-select-config
 ```

+This will create a `config/multi-select.php` file in your application.

-## Config
+## Configuration

+The published `config/multi-select.php` file allows you to set default behaviors and styling.

 ```php
 <?php
 return [